galaxyproject/SARS-CoV-2/proteomics/mPXD018682/README.md

 determining the number of valid peptides corresponding to microbial taxonomic units.

-The analysis of the gargling solutions using COMPIL 2.0 and Unipept (both outside of Galaxy) and using SearchGUI/PeptideShaker, Unipept and PepQuery (all within Galaxy workflows) resulted in detection of three opportunistic pathogens - *Elizabethkingia*, *Stenotrophomonas maltophilia* and *Streptococcus pneumoniae*.
+The analysis of the gargling solutions using COMPIL 2.0 and Unipept (both outside of Galaxy) and using SearchGUI/PeptideShaker, Unipept and PepQuery (all within Galaxy workflows) resulted in detection of three opportunistic pathogens - *Stenotrophomonas maltophilia* and *Streptococcus pneumoniae*.

 ## Workflow